 At New Again Houses, we buy, remodel, and sell homes for property owners who are facing foreclosure.
 We’ve been in the business of helping local homeowners sell their homes since 2008.
 Based in Bristol, TN, and serving homeowners nationwide, the New Again Houses team would love the opportunity to both prevent foreclosure on your home and invest in the local community.

 Are you ready to sell your house, get a cash offer, close in a matter of days, and avoid foreclosure?
-Call 423.389.8005 today to get started.
+Call 423.389.8005 or contact us today to get started.